 Consider Your Skin Concerns

 One way that laser treatments differ is in the type of skin concerns they address.
-Some lasers are meant for hair removal, for example.
-Others treat cosmetic concerns just beneath the surface of the skin, such as spider veins.
+Some lasers are meant for hair removal, for example, while other lasers treat cosmetic concerns just beneath the surface of the skin, such as fine lines.
 Many laser treatments will reduce wrinkles, enlarged pores, uneven skin tone or uneven skin texture.
 Some lasers also help to correct sun damage or redness.

 Once you know what your primary skin concerns are, you can start narrowing down your treatment options.
 Some people find that they have multiple concerns, such as redness and uneven pigmentation or wrinkles and enlarged pores.
 Finding the laser treatment that will help correct all of your concerns is the ultimate goal.